drewvoigt10/cellcuratoR/README.md

 ![](demo/DE_2_GIF.gif)

 ### vii.
 Differential expression between different biological conditions
 The user may also perform differential expression between other binary identities corresponding to different biologically meaningful features that are identities in the meta.data.
-These features are identified in the export_seurat_object() function with the optional argument "additional_metadata_cols."
+These features are identified in the export_shiny_object() function with the optional argument "additional_metadata_cols."
 For example, in this experiment, foveal and peripheral libraries were independently prepared.
 By selecting “Perform differential expression between region,” differential expression is performed between foveal and peripheral libraries for all cells selected in the group (in this case, glial cell populations).
 This feature is also compatible with the lasso selection tool.

 ![](demo/DE_3_GIF.gif)